Following best practices for working with dashboards

 Use text inputs with tokens for conditional logic

-Tokens are variables you can use to make your dashboards interactive.
+Tokens (in Enterprise or Cloud) are variables you can use to make your dashboards interactive.
 For example, you might use them for drilldowns, using set or unset to define which drilldowns apply to which panel.
 However, in dashboards with lots of panels and lots of tokens, this process can become time consuming and error prone, as you have to set or unset each panel separately.

 A better way to manage tokens is by creating a single token that hides all other tokens by default.